ijanzz5621/blender-beginner-tutorial/README.md

 Shift+C: Center the 3D cursor to the world and focus on object Shift+N: Recalculate Normals (To flip the object so that the face orientation is correct) 0 Inside or out
 F: Fill face on the selected vertices
+Ctrl+A: Apply modifier to object

 Edit Mode:
 Vertice Select: Alt + Click => Select the edge and the rest that belongs to the same edge loop
+O: Propotional Editing

+- Modifier: Solidify -> Add a thickness to object
+- To make the object smooth, right click and choose shade smooth